marijnh/Eloquent-JavaScript/12_language.md

 ((magic)) involved in building your own language.
 I've often felt that some human inventions were so immensely clever and complicated that I'd never be able to understand them.
-But with a little reading and experimenting, things often turn out to be quite mundane.
+But with a little reading and experimenting, they often turn out to be quite mundane.

 {{index "Egg language"}}

 We will build a programming language called Egg.
 It will be a tiny, simple language—but one that is powerful enough to express any computation you can think of.
-It will also allow simple ((abstraction)) based on ((function))s.
+It will allow simple ((abstraction)) based on ((function))s.

 {{id parsing}}